gzahn/Palm_Oil_Recovery/README.md

   - 10, anything else you want to try?
 Any ideas from the restoration work you’ve done in the US etc?

+Convert "assembly over time taxa plots" to phylogeny: 4 trees, left to right; highlight branches that appear in that year or previous years; expanding tree of diversity!